Round and round the wheel spins, hateful comment after hateful comment, smug look after smug look, and all this blame blame blame.

 Embrace your intrinsic powers, and shine, shine as brightly as you possibly can.

 But also, recognize your place

-And as you begin to radiate, please also remember to focus on a maintaining of your own awareness.
+And as you begin to radiate, please also remember to focus on maintaining your own awareness.
 Recognize your place, both in your own journey and in that of others.

 When people hurt you try to acknowledge that they, too, are living within some variant of pain.
 That they are subconsciously acting through a lens of this unaddressed pain, and that their actions ultimately hold no bearing on you or your personal progress.

 Maintain an objective awareness of yourself, and remember that “It all starts with you” is in fact exactly that — a starting place.
 Give others the time and space they need to initiate their own journey of rising above the pain.